 - Higher fees.

 The fees are higher than for most other personal loans and may end up costing you more than you can afford.

 - Payday loans are not a long-term solution.

-If you are having financial difficulty, a payday loan is just a “quick-fix” short-term solution.
-It Is not going to help minimise your overall long-term debt.
+If you are having financial difficulty, a payday loan is just a “quick-fix” short term solution.
+It does not help minimise your overall long-term debt.

 - Dishonest lenders.

 Unfortunately, fraudulent lenders operate online.
 It can be hard to detect dodgy lenders since you cannot walk into a store.
 There is only one way to avoid taking out a loan with a dishonest lender – do some research.
 Make sure the lender you choose is well-known and reputable.

 With so many lenders out there, applying for a bad credit payday loan can be tricky.
 Use the comparison table above to guide your decision-making process.
 Follow the “More Info” and “Go to Site” links to the lenders’ websites for further information on what each can offer you.
 Make sure you assess your financial situation first, to ensure you can meet the repayments.